ITINERARY: GEORGIAN BAY / NORTH CHANNEL

 an additional fee), to stay overnight on the yacht until 1100 (11am) the following morning and includes a

-The Over-Night Star Gazing Charter departs sometime after 1900 (7pm).
+The Over-Night Star Gazing Cruise departs sometime after 1900 (7pm).
 Guests sail to the

-Southern shore of Beausoleil Island and dock at a government dock.
-Guests go ashore with their optical equipment
+Southern shore of Beausoleil Island and dock at a government dock or swing on anchor.
+Guests go ashore with their

-The Weekend Getaway Charter, beginning at 1600 (4pm) Friday, allows
+The Weekend Getaways Cruise, beginning at 1600 (4pm) Friday, allows

 for a more adventuresome journey given the guests will be spending two days and two nights on the yacht.
 The